cjd/adebenham-web/content/posts/freetronics-dmd-games.md

 ![](/arduino/multi-DMD.svg)

-Playing is fairly straight-forward.Â  Only thing to remember is that the 'z-button' on the nunchuck is used to select and the 'c-button' is used to exit back to the menu
+Playing is fairly straight-forward.
+Only thing to remember is that the 'z-button' on the nunchuck is used to select and the 'c-button' is used to exit back to the menu

 Have a look at the video below to see them in action.
 \[youtube\_sc url="5WW9ZmvjSA4"\]